lights FAQ Forum github.com/luapower/glue

 Update a table with elements of other tables, overwriting any existing keys.

-• falsey arguments are skipped.
+• nil arguments are skipped.

 Examples